rdpatil4/ESClient/README.md

 After configuration follow below steps

 1. Click connect to connect to your elastic search cluster
-2. All the available Index in your cluster would be populated in the Index drop down, select one
+2. Select the Index, Type you want to search on
-3. Then select the Type and fields you want to search on
+3. Select the fields you want in the resultset
 4. Enter the Lucene query (Not DSL) you want to use for searching.
 5. Hit search to see the results.